Date of Award

 Stoner, Gregory Harkcom, "Lawyers and Their Books: The Augusta County Law Library Association, 1853-1883. " Master's Thesis, University of Tennessee, 2012.

-American Studies Commons, Legal Commons, Legal History, Theory and Process Commons, Legal Profession Commons, Legal Writing and Research Commons, Library and Information Science Commons, United States History Commons
+American Studies Commons, Legal Commons, Legal History Commons, Legal Profession Commons, Legal Writing and Research Commons, Library and Information Science Commons, United States History Commons